MrClappy/XMRigMonitor/README.md

-EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | True / False EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailAccount  | Email address used to send emails | Email address EmailPassword | Password of email address used to send emails  |  Plain text password SMTPServer  | SMTP server address used to send emails | Server address SMTPPortNumber  | SMTP port number used to send emails  | Port number EmailRecipient  | Email address to receive emails | Email address
+EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | True / False EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailOnTangoDownSubject | Subject line of the email when Tango miner disconnects | Text string in quotes EmailAccount  | Email address used to send emails | Email address EmailPassword | Password of email address used to send emails  |  Plain text password SMTPServer  | SMTP server address used to send emails | Server address SMTPPortNumber  | SMTP port number used to send emails  | Port number EmailRecipient  | Email address to receive emails | Email address TangoMode | Adds a connectivity check for a second miner | Enabled / Disabled MinerName | Sets the Tango Mode computer name to check | Computer Name

 ### Known Issues